tepletonteam/tepleton/docs/guide/ibc.md

 each.
 Let's hook them up together by starting a relay process to forward messages from one chain to the other.

-The relay account needs some money in it to pay for the ibc messages, so for now, we have to transfer some cash from the rich accounts before we start the actual relay.
+The relay account needs some money in it to pay for the abi messages, so for now, we have to transfer some cash from the rich accounts before we start the actual relay.